FBI tested by attacks, politically explosive investigations - NewsBreak

 The partisan environment magnifies self-inflicted wounds that have damaged the FBI's credibility, making it more difficult to counter conspiracy theories and questionable narratives.

-The recent indictment of an ex-FBI counterintelligence official accused of working for a Russian oligarch gave FBI critics fodder.
+The recent indictment of an ex-FBI counterintelligence official gave FBI critics fodder.
 The FBI came under pressure at a congressional hearing last week over a leaked field office memo that warned of potential Catholic extremists, a document Attorney General Merrick Garland called “appalling” and said had been withdrawn.
-And older errors during the Trump-Russia investigation, including bungled wiretap applications targeting a Trump aide, continue to shadow the bureau years later.
+Older errors during the Trump-Russia investigation , including bungled wiretap applications targeting a Trump aide, continue to shadow the bureau years later.

 “We take those to heart each and every day,” FBI Deputy Director Paul Abbate said about the Trump-Russia mistakes in a separate interview.